JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 (1.0, 2.0)
 ```

 Or simply use the `Point` type without specified parameter.
-It is also possible to define function for all subtypes of some abstract type.
+It is also possible to define a function for all subtypes of some abstract type.

 ```jldoctest structs
 julia> Base.show(io::IO, p::AbstractPoint) = print(io, coordinates(p))